DMA-Technologies/uvm-demo/INSTALL_LINUX.md

 Download one of the two available distribution files of the SystemC reference version 2.3.4.
-This can be accomplished by the 'wget' command to downloaded to a 'know' directory.
+This can be accomplished by the 'wget' command to downloaded to a 'known' directory.

 Links to the SystemC-2.3.4 reference: